Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy

+A key design choice of our framework is the look-at space, which simplifies the learning problem.
+By programmatically optimizing the camera's orientation, it decouples viewpoint rotation from the policy's action space, allowing the policy to focus on essential manipulation and positioning tasks.

+To rigorously validate this approach, we evaluate our method against two standard baselines: Configuration Space and End-Effector Space.
+These serve as strong points of comparison due to their use in diffusion policies for manipulation \cite{chi_diffusion_policy, seo2024presto}, including concurrent work on active perception \cite{xiong2025vision}.
+For a comprehensive analysis, we also evaluate variants of the end-effector and look-at spaces using different rotation representations.

+This subsection details these spaces in order of increasing abstraction, from the robot's native Configuration Space, to the task-centric End-Effector Space, and concluding with our proposed Look-At Space.

-\textbf{Configuration Space (C-Space)} is a multidimensional space where each dimension corresponds to a DOF of the robot.
-The C-Space $\mathcal{C}$ encompasses all possible configurations of a robotic system.
-For our dual-arm system:
+\textbf{Configuration Space (C-Space)} is the foundational representation of a robot's state, directly characterizing its joint angles.
+As a multidimensional space where each dimension corresponds to a DOF, $\mathcal{C}$ encompasses all possible configurations of the system.
+For our dual-arm robot:

 where $\mathbf{c}$ is the configuration vector constrained by the minimum and maximum values of each motor of the 17-DOF system, as illustrated in Fig. \ref{fig:robotic_system_overview}.